vercel/modelfusion/README.md

 ## Introduction

-AI-Utils is a JavaScript/TypeScript AI-focused toolset, built around the principles of functional programming and automatic type inference.
-AI-utils is designed to be convenient and at the same time transparent and extensible.
+ai-utils.js is toolkit for using AI in JavaScript and TypeScript applications.
+It is built around the principles of functional programming and automatic type inference.
+The library is designed to be convenient and at the same time transparent and extensible.

 It provides utilities that make it easier to use AI-functionality such as text generation and voice transcription, and contains [examples](#examples) to show how to build apps with AI.
 The utilities include convenience methods to call AI APIs (e.g. OpenAI), helpers to make AI-apps production-grade (e.g. token counting, cost calculation, abort & error handling, progress reporting), and more advanced chains (e.g. split/map/filter/reduce for text processing).